 Their customer service was no help, so I contacted the Airline (Alaska), which offered me the price of the ticket as credit good for one year--which I will almost certainly not have reason to use--for a "reduced" $100 cancellation fee.
 In other words, I get the privilege of paying almost $500 and getting nothing in return, instead of just skipping the flight and eating the nearly $400 cost of the ticket.

-Review about: American International Group Travel Insurance.
+Product or Service Mentioned: American International Group Travel Insurance.

 Reason of review: Return, Exchange or Cancellation Policy.